MSIAC Interns & Trainees

 - Suggest common areas and formulations for collaboration or information exchange for the qualification of processing methods and/or the qualification of munitions.

-The student will then detail the findings in a comprehensive report.
+- Detail the findings in a comprehensive report.

 - Exposure to information on munition systems, manufacturing methods, qualification, and costs.